CONCERTS : WORKSHOPS : TALKS :

 _CONCERT

 Harmonic Space Orchestra is an ensemble of Berlin-based musicians specialising in the research and performance of microtonal music, particularly its relationship to acoustics and rational intonation/just intonation, using unique collaborative models.
-With over half a decade of experience working together synthesising the knowledge and practices of its members, themselves world-leading experts in the field of microtonality, HSO is the most accomplished ensemble in the world dedicated entirely to working with and investigating this kind of harmony.
+With over half a decade of experience working together synthesising the knowledge and practices of its members, HSO is the most accomplished ensemble in the world dedicated entirely to working with and investigating this kind of harmony.

 Harmonic Space Orchestra (DE) + Catherine Lamb (US)